-The following selected historical financial information of the Company and its subsidiaries as of December 31, 2017 and 2016 and for each of the three years in the period ended December 31, 2017 was derived from our audited consolidated financial statements included herein.
-The selected financial information as of December 31, 2015, 2014 and 2013 and for each of the two years in the period ended December 31, 2014 was derived from previously issued audited consolidated financial statements.
-The information in the following table should be read in conjunction with Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes as of December 31, 2017 and 2016 and for each of the three years in the period ended December 31, 2017 included herein (in thousands, except per share amounts).
+The following selected historical financial information of the Company and its subsidiaries as of December 31, 2018 and 2017 and for each of the three years in the period ended December 31, 2018 was derived from our audited consolidated financial statements included herein.
+The selected financial information as of December 31, 2016, 2015 and 2014 and for each of the two years in the period ended December 31, 2015 was derived from previously issued audited consolidated financial statements.
+As a result of the Company's 2018 adoption of Financial Accounting Standards Board Accounting Standards Update No. 2017-07, "Compensation - Retirement Benefits: Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost," as discussed further in Note 1 to the consolidated financial statements in prior periods have been reclassified to conform to the 2018 presentation.
+The information in the following table should be read in conjunction with Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes as of December 31, 2018 and 2017 and for each of the three years in the period ended December 31, 2018 included herein (in thousands, except per share amounts).